-"A permanent fire shall remain aflame on the Altar; it shall not be extinguished."
+"A fire, continually, shall remain aflame on the Mizbeach; you shall not extinguish it."
 (6:6)

 There are times when we get a wave of inspiration: whether from a moving speech, a period of personal reflection, or even a sudden realization that we could be so much greater.
 The first thing that we must do is to grab the moment and take a genuine step to improve ourselves with a solid and achievable resolution to change.
 The Baalei Mussar use the above verse to outline the next step in ensuring that our moment of clarity does not go to waste - keep the fire burning, namely, maintain our initial determination to change.